-3.3 The notified body shall assess the quality system to determine whether it satisfies the requirements referred to in paragraph 3.2.
-It shall presume conformity with these requirements in respect of a quality system that complies with the corresponding specifications of the national standard that implements the relevant harmonised standard, from the moment its references have been published in the Official Journal.
+3.3 The notified body shall assess the quality system to determine whether it satisfies the requirements referred to in point 3.2.
+It shall presume conformity with those requirements in respect of the elements of the quality system that comply with the corresponding specifications of the relevant harmonised standard.

-To that purpose the NB shall take into account the aspects specific to legal metrology and the particular application (see WELMEC guide on set-up and approval of quality systems of manufacturers for application of modules D and H1 [currently under development]).
+To that purpose the NB shall take into account the aspects specific to legal metrology and the particular application (see WELMEC 8.6 Presumption of Conformity of the Quality System of Manufacturers with Module D or H 1 when EN ISO 9001:2015 is applied.).

-In addition to providing experience in quality management systems, the auditing team shall possess appropriate experience in the relevant field of metrology and instrument technology, and knowledge of the applicable requirements of the Directive.
-The evaluation procedure shall include an inspection visit to the manufacturer's premises.
+In addition to experience in quality management systems, the auditing team shall have at least one member experienced as an assessor in the relevant instrument field and instrument technology concerned, and knowledge of the applicable requirements of this Directive.
+The audit shall include an assessment visit to the manufacturer's premises.

-The "evaluation procedure" consists of a documentation audit and an operational audit.
+The "audit" consists of a documentation audit and an operational audit.
 The operational audit can only take place when the documentation audit is completed successfully.